In OroCRM the RFM metrics are available for Magento customers and are defined per channel.

 - Select customers’ identifiers (ID, first name, last name, etc.) and the recency metrics as the report columns.

-- Filter data by the recency and frequency values (the combined filter should look like:
+- Filter data by the recency and frequency values (the combined filter should have the following values:

-When you decide to start reactivation campaign and start creating a marketing list, specify that you want to include only customers belonging to the particular segment into it.
+When you decide to start reactivation campaign and begin creating a marketing list, specify that you want to include only customers belonging to a particular segment into it.
 To do this, use the Apply Segment filter on the marketing list creation form.

 For more details about segments and their creation, please see the Segments guide.

 Another useful segment includes your best customers.
-Assuming you consider such those who fall into the RFM cells 111, 112, 121, 122, create a segment as described in the Example 1 of this section, but in step 3, define for a combined filter:
+Assuming you consider those who fall into the RFM cells 111, 112, 121, 122, create a segment as described in the Example 1 of this section, but in step 3, define

 To create such marketing list, do as follows: